 Certified cheques and bank drafts

 Some banks don’t offer certified cheques any longer but they do offer bank drafts.
 With a bank draft, the payer’s financial institution issues the draft to the recipient at the payer’s request.
 When the order is sent, the bank retrieves the amount from the bank account of the payer.
-This allows financial institutions to directly transfer to the recipient's bank account.
+This allows financial institutions to directly transfer it to the recipient’s bank account.
 It does not require a signature of the recipient.

 That’s one of the big differences between certified cheques and a bank draft: a signature is required for the certified cheque.
 Also, with a certified cheque, funds aren’t drawn from your account; they are only reserved to carry out the transaction.
 When a payer uses a certified cheque, it is written by the payer and verified by the bank.
 With a bank draft, the bank will process everything on behalf of the payer.